FerrisSandCanyon/CSGOExternalMessageBox/README.md

 # CSGO External MessageBox
-A PoC about externally calling the MessageBox function in GameUI011 of CS:GO
+A PoC about calling the ShowMessageDialog function in GameUI011 of CS:GO from an external program.

 [Demo Video](https://files.catbox.moe/bk85ny.mp4) <br>
 Inspired by [this post](https://www.unknowncheats.me/forum/counterstrike-global-offensive/251531-game-messagebox-csgo.html) from UC